 In the previous sermon of this series, we covered a number of—actually a surprising number—of people who may have been involved in Abraham's settlement in the Promised Land.
 It was a fairly large figure that contributed to the fact that Melchizedek, a priest of the most high God, was there.
 We also touched on the evidence (in Exodus 19) that Israel had preached to them before the covenant was made at Mount Sinai.
 Now in the absence of a formerly established priesthood, that responsibility apparently fell to the first born son, or lacking that, the eldest male family member.

-Now this touches on us—this firstborn thing—because the church is perceived by God to be "in Christ."
+The matter of "firstborn" touches us because the church is perceived by God to be "in Christ."
 God, as Hebrews 12:23 shows, designates the entire church as firstborn, because they are perceived by Him to be in Christ.
 And this thus reveals the title's preeminence within God purpose.

 The final item covered in that sermon was a detailed explanation of the English term "priest."
 It indicates one who is older, who leads standing and officiating between God and His worshippers—instructing them, mediating between God and them, helping to bring them together.
 Remember, they are bridge builders.